BCarnaval/dvmc-impurity-solver/README.md

 # Dependencies

 In summary it requires C and Fortran compilers, cmake, openmpi, lapack-blas, python3 and pyqcm.
-Most of dependencies can be installed using these simple commands:
+Most of dependencies can be installed on a personal computer using these simple commands:

 ### Linux (Ubuntu)
 ```shell